 Seed grants for up to $40,000 are available for the winning ideas.

-For this social innovation challenge, we welcome all ideas on improving basic needs for those living in our community.
+For this social innovation challenge, we welcome all ideas on improving basic needs for those living in underserved communities.
 We’re asking for your ideas in exchange for the chance to win up to $40,000 in seeds grants to bring them to life in the Jacksonville community.
 Below are some example topics concerning basic needs, feel free to build off these or create your own!

 - Proper shelter to protect from the elements